AlenaBukilic/budget-serverless-app/README.md

 This application will allow creating/removing/updating/fetching budget items.
 Each budget item can optionally have an attachment image.
 Each user only has access to budget items that he/she has created.
 Budget items are income or expense.
 The UI shows total balance for a user.

-Developed using serverless framework, AWS Lambda, API Gateway, DynamoDB
+Developed using serverless framework, CloudFormation, AWS Lambda, API Gateway, DynamoDB

 # Budget items